phanminhanh2905/shopnow-devops-platform/README.md

 ## ShopNow DevOps Platform

-A production-like DevOps platform built to simulate a real-world software delivery workflow using Kubernetes, GitLab CI/CD, Harbor, Prometheus, Grafana, ELK Stack, SonarQube and Telegram ChatOps.
+A production-like DevOps platform built to simulate a real-world software delivery workflow using Kubernetes, GitLab CI/CD, Harbor, Prometheus, Grafana, ELK Stack, and SonarQube.

 This project was designed as a personal hands-on lab to practice deploying, operating and troubleshooting a cloud-native microservices platform from source code to production.